 1971-1982: Vaughn E. Whisker (1907-1992) published lists of Somerset County gunsmiths in 1971 and 1982 issues of the "Laurel Messenger".
 In 1973 George Shumway reprinted Calvin Hetrick's 1959 material as the booklet "The Bedford County Rifle and Its Makers" and added new material on the gun maker Peter White.

 1983-2017: Vaughn E. and James B. Whisker published a 12-page booklet titled "Gunsmiths and Gunmakers of Bedford and Somerset Counties Pennsylvania 1770-1900" in 1983.
 They continued their research and published the book "Gunsmiths of Bedford, Somerset and Fulton Counties" in 1991.
 James B. Whisker and Larry W. Yantz published a now-rare follow-up book titled "Gunsmiths of Bedford, Fulton, Huntington, & Somerset Counties" in 2001.
 James B. Whisker also published books titled "Gunsmiths of Bedford County, Pennsylvania" and "Gunsmiths of Somerset County, Pennsylvania" in 2017.
-Several individuals wrote articles about specific gunmakers in the newsletter of the AOLRC, and perhaps in other publications.
+Several individuals also wrote articles about specific gunmakers in the newsletter of the AOLRC, and similar publications.

 The publications referenced above are the premier print resources about Bedford and Somerset County rifles, and the gunsmiths who made them.
 I hope to honor the authors and their research by adding what I can to the baseline of knowledge they established.
 This necessarily involves paraphrasing facts they published, just as their publications (like most history publications) paraphrase facts found in earlier writings.